maartenba/myget-documentation/frequently-asked-questions-faq.md

 ## When do packages appear on the feed after pushing them successfully?

 Usually, your packages will appear on the feed within a minute.
 Depending on load and other factors, this could take up to 5 minutes.
 Very sporadically even longer (this can happen for instance when we are scaling out during burst load scenarios).
+The activity log may show the package before it's available for consumption by a package management client.

 If you really need your package to be instantly available, it is very likely you should question whether the consuming project really needs a package dependency, versus a project reference.
 We found in practice that this was often the case.